State Police report Virginia’s lowest number of traffic fatalities over Thanksgiving holiday in 10+ years - NewsBreak

 “Although even one life lost is a tragedy, this Thanksgiving has given us something to truly be thankful for,” said Col. Gary T. Settle, Virginia State Police Superintendent.
 “Patience, keeping your attention on the road and buckling up are the anecdote to the record number of traffic fatalities we have seen the past two years.
 This Thanksgiving, the number of people issued summons for reckless driving and seatbelts were down compared to last year, even though we know more people were on the roads.
 This brings home the point, that if we all do our part on the road everyone can have a safe holiday.”

 Between 12:01 a.m. on Wednesday, Nov.
 24 and midnight on Sunday, Nov.
 28, authorities say four people lost their lives to crashes in Virginia.
-Of those four crashes — which took place in Albemarle, Chesterfield, Fairfax, and Spotsylvania counties — one involved a pedestrian and one involved a person not wearing a seatbelt.Driver killed after tractor-trailer overturns, runs off highway in Henrico County
+Of those four crashes — which took place in Albemarle, Chesterfield, Fairfax, and Spotsylvania counties — one involved a pedestrian and one involved a person not wearing a seatbelt.One dead, one injured after Thursday crash along Cougar Trail Road in Pulaski County

 According to police, this is a significant decrease from the 12 traffic fatalities during the five-day Thanksgiving statistical counting period for 2020.